Completely Degenerate Equilibria of the Kuramoto Model on Networks: Non-Zero Intrinsic Frequencies

-\begin{corollary} For every non-edgeless graph, every coupling strength and every choice of intrinsic frequencies, the Lyapunov stable equilibria of~\eqref{eq:non-identical} have at least one strictly negative eigenvalue. \end{corollary} \begin{proof} The set of eigenvalues of an equilibrium is the union of the set of eigenvalues of the corresponding equilibria in the connected components.
-By hypothesis, there is at least one connected component with at least two vertices.
-By Theorem~\ref{thm:2_non-identical}, a Lyapunov-stable equilibrium of such a component cannot be completely degenerate. \end{proof}
+\begin{corollary} For every graph with at least one edge, every coupling strength and every intrinsic frequencies, the Lyapunov stable equilibria of~\eqref{eq:non-identical} have at least one strictly negative eigenvalue. \end{corollary} \begin{proof} Without loss of generality, it is enough to consider connected graphs.
+Let~$\theta$ be a Lyapunov stable equilibria.
+By the Center Manifold Theorem the Jacobian eigenvalues at~$\theta$ are negative or zero.
+By Theorem~\ref{thm:2_non-identical} they are not all zero. \end{proof}

+Corollary~\ref{cor:strictly_neg_eig} shows that the presence of strictly negative eigenvalues, although not sufficient, is necessary for stability.
+Therefore, albeit linear stability analysis is not enough to determine the set of stable equilibria, it helps by restricting the search.

+\begin{remark} The proof of Theorem~\ref{thm:2_non-identical} actually shows something more: completely degenerate equilibria are saddles of the energy.
+In particular, it follows that they are unstable in both forward and backward time, or if~$K$ is chosen to be negative. \end{remark}